 Correlation is a statistical tool that permits researchers to examine the strength of the relationship between 2 variables when neither variable is necessarily considered the dependent variable.

 Traditionally, we perform laboratory measurements of exercise capacity in patients with cardiac and respiratory illnesses by using a treadmill or cycle ergometer.
 Approximately 30 years ago, investigators interested in respiratory disease began to use a simpler test that is related more closely to day-to-day activity.2 In the walk test, patients are asked to cover as much ground as they can during a specified period (typically 6 minutes) walking in an enclosed corridor.
 For several reasons, we may be interested in the strength of the relationship between the walk test and conventional laboratory measures of exercise capacity.
-If the tests relate strongly enough to one another, we might ...
+If the tests relate strongly enough to one another, ...